MaelCravero/conf-pattern-matching/slides/05_hacking_cpp.md

 ### The template hell

 - Templates add a lot of complexity to the code you write
-- Keep in mind the tree structure is an intermediate representation generated from an AST, so the problem is the same
+- The tree structure is an generated from an AST anyway, so the problem is the same
 - How can we even handle every possible tree structure at compilation anyway?

 \pause